 Let’s be real, ladies.
-How often do you actually take out all of your skincare products from a medicine cabinet and actually give it a good anti-bacterial wipe?
+How often do you take out all of your skincare products from a medicine cabinet and give it an anti-bacterial wipe?
 I’m saying it not to shame you but because it’s about time to clean the shelves where you keep skincare products at least once a season.

-My skincare vanity has movable mirrored shelves, so I actually take every shelf out and deep-clean it with soap followed by a glass cleaner.
-I also make sure to wipe the mirror properly and give a wipe to the lights in my bathroom – that also helps to save on electricity in the long run.
+My skincare vanity has movable mirrored shelves, so I take every shelf out and deep-clean it with soap followed by a glass cleaner.
+I also make sure to wipe the mirror properly and give a wipe to the lights in my bathroom.
+That also helps to save on electricity in the long run.

 Read the Labels

-When it comes to makeup, the expiration date is not as crucial for certain types of products as it is for skincare.
-Yes, you will be fine using an eyeshadow palette that hit its 6 months expiration policy, but when it comes to things like Vitamin C serums and moisturizers – not so much.
+When it comes to makeup, the expiration date is not as crucial for certain types of products as it is for skin care.
+Yes, you will be fine using an eyeshadow palette that hit its six months expiration policy.
+But when it comes to things like Vitamin C serums and sunscreen – not so much.

-Personally, I love keeping a Sharpie on my skincare shelf so every time I’m opening a new product I can write down the month and year I started using it.
-As you might already know, by law each skincare product is supposed to be labeled with a number of months it should be used within after opening.
-The problem with that labeling though is that you need to know exactly when you started using the product in order to know from which point to start the counting.
+By law, each skincare product is supposed to indicate the number of months you can use it for after opening.
+The problem with that labeling is that you need to know exactly when you started using the product to know from which point to begin the counting.
 So, keeping the date of the product was opened is super handy when you are doing a spring-clean of your skincare routine.